Close Menu

 Leave the Pillow

 Stuff your extra layers or puffy jacket into a stuff sack and use it as a pillow.
-No need for inflatable or foam pillows.
+Some puffy jackets even stuff into their own pockets and make for a great place to rest your weary head.
+Inflatable or foam pillows are a nice luxury item, but not a necessary one.

 Tracking Gear Weight